 Dan Warner is the Director for The Center for Archaeological Research and a Professor of Old Testament and Archaeology at New Orleans Baptist Theological Seminary.
 Dan is a co-director of the Tel Hadid Expedition and a co-director of the Tel Gezer Water System excavation and preservation project.
 He has also served various roles on other excavations over the past 25 years.
 Sites include Ashkelon, Tel Haror, Tel Kabri, Tell el-Far’ah (S), Tel Megiddo, Gath and Tel Gezer Proper.
 He has authored several articles and books including The Archaeology of Canaanite Cult, and most recent co-edited A City Set on a Hill, a Festschrift honoring his mentor Dr. James F. Strange.
 Dan stands as President of the Virtual Bible Project and he holds a PhD from the University of Bristol, England.

 A masters student at Tel Aviv University, Alex is a field archaeologist and Iron Age II ceramic specialist.
 Originally from Australia, she has a Bachelor of Arts and a Masters of Research (specializing in Ancient Near Eastern narrative and narratology) from Macquarie University, Sydney.
-Alex has enjoyed working at a number of sites across the Southern Levant, including Tel Azekah, Masada, Tel Aphek, City of David/Silwan, and Naḥal Nitsana.
+An area supervisor at Tel Hadid, Alex has enjoyed working at a number of sites across the Southern Levant, including Tel Azekah, Masada, Tel Aphek, City of David/Silwan, and Naḥal Nitsana.

 Eli Yannai is a co-director of the Tel Hadid Expedition and a co-director of the Tel Gezer Water System excavation and preservation project.

 Currently residing in Tel Aviv, Omer Ze’evi is a field archaeologist and Masters student at Tel Aviv University.
 Omer is currently completing his thesis on Late Bronze Age pottery at Tell Beth Shemesh, Israel.
 Further to this, Omer specializes in digital and landscape archaeology.
 Beginning in 2012, Omer has had the pleasure of being part of archaeological expeditions to Tel Beth Shemesh, Kiryath Jearim and Masada.
-This season at Tel Hadid Omer will work as surveyor, together with Ronnie Avidov.
+In the upcoming season Omer will work as an Area Supervisor.